JohnM97/CS499-ePortfolio/docs/pages/artifact-databases.md

 This artifact comes from the **back end** of *Travlr Getaways*.
 The `travlr.js` file defines the MongoDB/Mongoose model that powers trip data across the app.

 Originally, the schema stored numeric values like `length` and `perPerson` as **strings**, and lacked stronger validation and indexing.
 This created risk for data inconsistencies and slower queries at scale.
 The first enhancement corrected the types, added validators, and enabled timestamps.
 The **new enhanced** version below goes further by adding **uniqueness**, **compound and text indexes**, **custom validators**, **virtuals**, and a **clean JSON transform**—a robust design suitable for production APIs.
-*(This aligns with my narrative’s focus on stricter types, required fields, defaults, and indexing.)*

 ---